Lionel Benjamin Rayner: "Rayner's New Subscription Theatre"

 In 1831 he took the site of Burford's Panorama, and erected there a house known as Rayner's New Subscription Theatre in the Strand.
 Two burlettas, Professionals Puzzled by William Leman Rede, and Mystification, were produced, and Rayner appeared as Giles in The Miller's Maid; Harriet Waylett became his leading actress.
 Bayle Bernard brought out for her his Four Sisters, Madame Céleste appeared in a drama called Alp the Brigand.
 Leman Rede wrote for the theatre The Loves of the Angels and The Loves of the Devils, which were played by a company including Miss M. Glover, Charles Selby and William Henry Oxberry.

 However, the theatre closed in November 1831 for want of patronage, because of the absence of the Lord Chamberlain's license and the opposition of the patent theatres.
-Rayner went into the country, and obtained a great success as Lubin in Love's Frailties, written for him by J. J. Stafford to show off his abilities.
+Rayner went into the country, and obtained a great success as Lubin in Love's Frailties; or, Passion and Repentance, written for him by J. J. Stafford to show off his abilities.

 He made further attempts, all unsuccessful, to open the Strand with a magistrate's license and with non-dramatic pieces.
 His persistence in pointing out that, while theatres on the south side of the Thames could be opened, those on the north side could not, helped to form public opinion on the subject; and in 1836 a license was granted.
 It was too late to be of service to Rayner, who retired from his long fight practically ruined, and began writing for racing papers and magazines.
 During his stay at Covent Garden he had become a subscriber to the Covent Garden fund; on attaining his sixtieth year he claimed a pension, and on this and some aid from his pen he lived, contracting a second marriage and administering to the needs of others in the profession poorer than himself.
 He died on 24 September 1855, and was buried in the old burial-ground, Camberwell, near his only son.
 He had, in 1812, married, at Shrewsbury, Margaret Remington, daughter of the prompter of the York circuit, and had by her a son.